 What was really invaluable was George and Louise’s handholding in respect of what’s available locally (“if you head west on the beach and keep walking you’ll get to….” kind of thing).
 George had copious recommendations for local food (including Michelin starred restaurants which offered fantastic lunchtime deals).
 Remember, these guys are in resort all the time that you are – so you can literally drop by the Scott Dunn office and sound them out.
 And the point is, they’re there for exactly that reason (it’s like having a couple of mates you can drop in on to either ask for advice, have a yack, or – in my case – borrow an iphone).

-Granted, a lot of the above (re Scott Dunn) isn’t essential for a family vacation.
-But I can honestly say that traveling with Scott Dunn does mean that from the word go, you feel utterly zen.
+Granted, a lot of the above (re Scott Dunn) isn’t essential for a family holiday.
+But I can honestly say that travelling with Scott Dunn does mean that from the word go, you feel utterly zen.
 And after all, isn’t that why you went away in the first place?

 Scott Dunn is a luxury family travel specialist.